jomarcardoso/brazilian-super-hero/README.md

 unstable in the the head of the hammer and deformed the hammer head, but soon he stabilized the energy and restored the weapon shape.
-The sound of the was loud it would be awful and scary for common humans.
+The noise out loud would scare any common human.